Dasha Moranova | Founder & Creative Director at DMD

 What advice would you give to your younger self, and what do you wish you had known on your first day in the yachting industry?

-Additionally, work hard and learn from everyone.
-In my early days, I spent 14 hours each day at the shipyard, learning from all different fields.
-I love the shipyard environment—it's like watching an orchestra in motion.
+Beyond mentorship, hard work and a willingness to learn from everyone around you are essential.
+In my early days, I often spent 14 hours a day at the shipyard, soaking up knowledge from every department.
+I’ve always loved the shipyard environment — it’s like watching an orchestra, with each expert playing their part in harmony.

-We're also fortunate because the yachting industry feels like a big family.
-We truly care about one another, and I'm grateful for the many amazing lifelong friends I've made in this industry.
+We’re also lucky that the yachting industry feels like one big family.
+There’s a genuine sense of care and camaraderie, and I’m grateful for the many lifelong friendships I’ve made along the way.